Cashel House Hotel

 - View as map

-Cashel, Connemara, Galway, Republic of Ireland
+Cashel, Connemara, Galway,

 Cashel House, one of Connemara's most gracious homes, is on 50 acres of grounds on the coastline of Cashel Bay with Cashel Hill behind.
 It is an ideal base from which to enjoy walking, beaches, fishing, golf, horse-riding and Aran Islands trips.